About the Journal

 The authors agree to indicate if part of the material has been previously published in another medium or is in the process of being published.
 It should be noted that according to the international conventions of bad practices, it is strictly forbidden to publish the relevant results of a research in more than one journal.
 According to these same conventions, authors should refrain from sending a manuscript to two or more publications at the same time.

 The authors are obliged to provide information on the financial support of their investigation, explaining any conflict of interest.
 In case of conflict, the editor will request background information from the authors to assess the impartiality of the investigation.

 For its part, Diseña undertakes to publish corrections, clarifications, retractions, and apologies when necessary.

 Diseña does not charge fees for any concept.
 The intellectual property of the published material belongs to the authors.
-However, publishing a work in the journal implies to grant Diseña the exclusive license of publication and diffusion, so that it is disseminated electronically for free, either individually or in conjunction with the rest of the content, both on the web page of the journal as well as through the platforms of the various indexing systems.
+However, publishing in the journal implies to grant Diseña the exclusive license of publication and diffusion, so that it is disseminated electronically for free, either individually or in conjunction with the rest of the content, both on the web page of the journal as well as through the platforms of the various indexing systems.
 The authors will not receive any compensation from Diseña.